-Ilha Grande (west of Rio de Janeiro) A tropical rainforest-covered island, an old abandoned prison, boat trips, snorkeling, lovely beaches, howler monkeys – and all of it completely free from traffic.
+Ilha Grande, Rio de Janeiro state A tropical rainforest-covered island, an old abandoned prison, boat trips, snorkeling, lovely beaches, howler monkeys – and all of it completely free from traffic.

-Arraial d’Ajuda (Bahia) This low-key beach-lovers' town has the usual coastal attractions, plus you can rent a buggy for exploring sandy coastal paths around the area.
+Arraial d’Ajuda, Bahia This low-key town for beach lovers has the usual coastal attractions, plus you can rent a buggy for exploring sandy coastal paths around the area.

-Foz do Iguaçu & Around (Paraná) The thundering waterfalls are quite family-friendly, with discount entry for kids, and kids stay and eat free all over town; there are also various wildlife adventures and boating activities.
+Foz do Iguaçu & Around, Paraná The thundering waterfalls are quite family-friendly, with discount entry for kids and various wildlife adventures and boating activities.
+Kids stay and eat free all over town.

 What to Bring

-Diapers (nappies) are widely available in Brazil.
+- Diapers (nappies) are widely available in Brazil.
 You may not easily find creams, baby foods or familiar medicines if you are outside larger cities.
-Bring insect repellent, sunscreen and other essentials, as prices for these things, are much higher here.
+Bring insect repellent, sunscreen and other essentials, as prices for these items are much higher here.

 When to Go